John Hoagland: Career

 Hoagland began his career just by joining anti-war protests.
 Almost a year after his son, Eros Hoagland, was born he went from passive protesting to active protesting.
-John worked a steel welder in San Francisco, but also, he was an amateur photographer.
+While working as a steel welder in San Francisco, Hoagland continued to develop as an amateur photographer.
 He took photographs of what he found interesting or, in some cases, corrupt.
 Hoagland, almost 30 years old now, went south, to Nicaragua to take photos of the Nicaraguan Revolution for Newsweek.
 He wanted to make a difference and get the story of this country out into the public to help the people who could not escape.
 After the killing of another reporter named Bill Stewart, Hoagland was one of few reporters who stayed to cover the destruction being caused in this now broken country.
 The partner of this journalist now needed someone else to work with, and Hoagland stepped up to help, entering a short career as a sound man.
 After his work had finished, he returned to still photos in 1980.
 He worked with reporter Ignacio Rodriguez from a Mexican newspaper and who was shot and killed by a sniper soon after in Lebanon.
 During another escapade, also in Lebanon, Hoagland and two other journalists drove over a mine and all three suffered severe injuries, the driver at the time, Ian Mates died a few hours after due to injury.
 Later on he journeyed to Beirut to photograph the withdrawal of the United States Marines and finally ended up in El Salvador, where he was killed.